 Notice of availability.

-The Food and Drug Administration (FDA or Agency) is announcing the availability of a draft guidance for industry entitled “Enhancing the Diversity of Clinical Trial Populations—Eligibility Criteria, Enrollment Practices, and Trial Designs.”
-This draft guidance recommends approaches that sponsors of clinical trials to support a new drug application or a biologics license application can take to broaden eligibility criteria, when scientifically and clinically appropriate, and increase enrollment of underrepresented populations in their clinical trials.
-The draft guidance reflects FDA policy encouraging inclusion in clinical trials of participants representative of the broad population of patients who will be exposed to a marketed drug and is being issued, in part, to satisfy the mandates of the FDA Reauthorization Act of 2017 (FDARA).
+The Food and Drug Administration (FDA or Agency) is announcing the availability of a final guidance for industry entitled “Enhancing the Diversity of Clinical Trial Populations—Eligibility Criteria, Enrollment Practices, and Trial Designs.”
+This guidance recommends approaches that sponsors of clinical trials intended to support a new drug application or a biologics license application can take to increase enrollment of underrepresented populations in their clinical trials.
+This guidance is being issued, in part, to satisfy the mandates of the FDA Reauthorization Act of 2017 (FDARA).
 This guidance finalizes the draft guidance of the same title issued on June 7, 2019.

 Submit electronic comments in the following way:

 https://www.regulations.gov.
 Follow the Start Printed Page 71655instructions for submitting comments.
 Comments submitted electronically, including attachments, to https://www.regulations.gov will be posted to the docket unchanged.
 Because your comment will be made public, you are solely responsible for ensuring that your comment does not include any confidential information that you or a third party may not wish to be posted, such as medical information, your or anyone else's Social Security number, or confidential business information, such as a manufacturing process.
 Please note that if you include your name, contact information, or other information that identifies you in the body of your comments, that information will be posted on https://www.regulations.gov.

 - If you want to submit a comment with confidential information that you do not wish to be made available to the public, submit the comment as a written/paper submission and in the manner detailed (see “Written/Paper Submissions” and “Instructions”).

 Submit written/paper submissions as follows: